hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 #### The adoption of ECMA-17

-The ECMA-17 standard was adopted almost unchanged in the US in 1973 as ANSI X3.32-1973, and internationally in 1975 as ISO 2047. ^[Wikipedia: [ISO 2047](https://en.wikipedia.org/wiki/ISO_2047) 07.03.2025]

-In 1975, Motorola created the *MCM6570* character generator chip, with preprogammed versions adhering to the ECMA-17 standard (excluding the SPACE triangle).^[[MCM6570 Datasheet, ROM, Motorola](https://datasheetspdf.com/datasheet/MCM6570.html)] A similar chip, the *MCM6674*, was used in one of the earliest mass-produced retail home computers, the 1977 TRS-80 Model I.^[Hoard of Bitmap fonts repository has [bitmap dumps of the TRS-80 Model I, Model III, Model 4 character sets](https://github.com/robhagemans/hoard-of-bitfonts/tree/master/trs-80)] However, this did not spread awarness of the ECMA-17 standard because the TRS-80's video display was incapable of displaying control (and lower case) characters without hardware modifications.^[Matthew Reed's TRS-80.org: [Why was the Model I uppercase only?](http://www.trs-80.org/why-was-the-model-i-uppercase-only/)] But even if it could have, the intended purpose of these graphical control characters was unclear, as demonstrated by Motorola mistakenly advertising the chip as containing "math symbols"^[Electronic Design V26 N10 (1978) [Scan on Internet Archive](https://archive.org/details/bitsavers_ElectronicignV26N1019780510_129741478/page/12/mode/1up?q=mcm6674) p.
-12. 07.03.2025].
-This lack of knowledge of the ECMA-17 symbols continues to this day, with a modern [TRS-80 cloning project](https://www.glensstuff.com/trs80/docco/trs80model1clone.pdf) calling them "hieroglyph-like", the TRS-80 expert RetroStack calling them ["odd symbols"](https://github.com/RetroStack/chargen/blob/main/src/chargen/TRS80/Model1.ts) and KreativeKorp's the ["most complete TRS-80 text font"](https://www.kreativekorp.com/software/fonts/trs80/) categorizing them as mathematical, technical or geometric.
-I don't blame them though.
-The symbols are very clearly tied to their use in paper tape and mechanical printers (like ⍾ symbolizing an electric bell) and don't make much sense in the context of fully digital systems.
+In 1975, Motorola incorporated the ECMA-17 control character symbols into their *MCM6570* character generator chip (= a dedicated component that converted ASCII codes into bitmapped text for computer screens)^[[MCM6570 Datasheet, ROM, Motorola](https://datasheetspdf.com/datasheet/MCM6570.html)].
+In 1977, its successor, the *MCM6674*, was used in the *TRS-80 Model I*, one of the earliest mass-produced retail home computers.^[Hoard of Bitmap fonts repository has [bitmap dumps of the TRS-80 Model I, Model III, Model 4 character sets](https://github.com/robhagemans/hoard-of-bitfonts/tree/master/trs-80)]

 <figure class="u-image-full-width">
     {% image